jez/blog/source/_posts/2015-07-12-docker-tips-and-cheatsheet.markdown

 Docker app in this post.
 The rest is just a matter of getting your `Dockerfile` and `docker-compose.yml` to where you need them to be.
 For this, I'd recommend

-- the Docker documentation on [Docekrfile best practices][dockerfile], as well as
+- the Docker documentation on [Dockerfile best practices][dockerfile], as well as
 - [this walkthrough][sample-workflow] for Dockerizing a sample app (in Node.js, but the principles are generally applicable)